autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal.md

 ## Analyzing an example row

-Now that we have preprocessed the image column, lets take a look at an example row of data and display the text description and the picture.
+Now that we have preprocessed the image column, let's take a look at an example row of data and display the text description and the picture.

 ```{.python .input}